JakkuSakura/jeekrs.com/source/_posts/Why you need f64.md

 But even if you enforce 5 significant, you have to do it in the end, when sending orders, not in the middle

-1. you lose precisions if you do arithmetics on prices
+1. you lose precisions if you do arithmetics on prices with original decimal points
 2. Decimal doesn't support significant digits, only fixed decimal points
 3. many operations may change Decimal's decimal, and you have to set decimal points again in the end
 4. even if you have set decimal points, if it's wrong, the whole order will be rejected or the exchange impl have to check again